F A Q

 To learn more about this topic, take a look at this article

-Can I call a contractor or handyman to remove mold in my home?
+Should I call a contractor or handyman to remove mold in my home?

 It depends on the situation.
-If it is a small DIY (Do it yourself) job, limited to a few areas, and the source of the mold issue has been fixed, then yes, we can advise them on the process and procedures for quick and easy mold removal.
+If it is a small DIY (Do it yourself) job, limited to a few small areas, and the source of the mold issue has been fixed, then yes.

 However, large-scale mold infestations require the help of a mold remediation company.
 If you are unsure, contact us and we will point you in the right direction.